 Try not to scratch or hurt your Frenchie skin with this brush.
 Frequent brushing can irritate their skin.
-For the shedding season, however, you might want to consider brushing twice a week.
+However, you might want to consider brushing twice a week for the shedding season.

 Frenchies, who often play outdoors, might need more baths than the others.
 This can, nevertheless, be a delicate balance.
-You do not want to give your Frenchie so many washes at the same time.
+You do not want to give your Frenchie so many washes simultaneously.
 This is because the dog’s coat includes natural oils which protect the fur.

 Shampoos for Shedding French Bulldogs

-Consider all of the other chemical compounds, which can often be too harsh for your dog.
-Get a dog shampoo that is obviously meant for your four-legged friend.
+Consider all other chemical compounds, which can often be too harsh for your dog.
+Get a dog shampoo that is meant for your four-legged friend.
 Your Frenchie will very likely be happier with this, and it’s not expensive.

 Fatty Acids For French Bulldog Coats